reneelenders/nlp-case/README.md

 ## Step 4: Extra's
 If you want, you can also add some filters, e.g. on genre level.
 Or visualize the stuff you have in a dashboard, or make some other things you think are cool :-)

+## Step 5: Presentation
+Create a presentation which has your top 5 suggestions for the movie: The American President and explain how you came up with these suggestions.